johannesjacobschneider/dns_classification_detection/README.md

 This means you may share and adapt the material for non-commercial purposes, as long as you give appropriate credit.

 For details, see the [LICENSE](LICENSE) file.

+## Contact
+If you have questions, suggestions, or would like to collaborate, feel free to reach out.
+I’m happy to discuss ideas and exchange insights on DGA/DNS detection or related topics in cybersecurity.

+📩 Email: johannes_jacob.schneider@fom-net.de